buildpacks/spec/buildpack.md

       2. Secondly, in alphabetically ascending order by layer directory name.
       3. Thirdly, in alphabetically ascending order by file name.

-1. The lifecycle MUST use the `execve` syscall to invoke the command with its arguments, environment, and working directory following the process outlined in the [Platform Interface Specification](platform.md).
+1. The lifecycle MUST invoke the command with its arguments, environment, and working directory following the process outlined in the [Platform Interface Specification](platform.md).

 [†](README.md#linux-only)When executing a process, the lifecycle SHOULD replace the lifecycle process in memory without forking it.